megawac/qwebirc-enhancements/README.md

  * concat: concatenate files into large files where applicable

 ##Status
-Project is currently at `v0.95.0` until localization and channel lists are supported see [todos](#todos).
+Project is currently at `v-0.96.x` until localization and channel lists are supported see [todos](#todos).

 ####Done:
 * improved extendibility through modularization and refactoring
 * ui client relationship event driven and moving important functions to utils.
 Makes implementing extensions much simpler
- * redid url parser to be easier to add patterns
+ * redid url parser to be easier to add patterns and more complete
- * reduced network bandwidth load
 * various new ui features and fixes (some mentioned below)
  * detachable windows and resizable components
  * fixed tab overflow not showing